presscustomizr/hueman/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.1.0 April 16th 2016 =
+* fixed : wrong path to the default font Titillium in main stylesheet
+* fixed : child theme stylesheet : style.css is loaded again as a dependency of the parent Hueman theme style, to make it easier to override the main stylesheet rules

 = 3.0.12 April 15th 2016  =
 * fixed : social icon default color is back to rgba(255,255,255,0.7)
 * fixed : added back the feedburner rss feed option in customizer > Global Settings > Site Identity